 - Express how your current job is 100% related to the job that you are seeking right now.
 Of all the things you can answer on an application, you should consider how your current job relates to the job you’re applying for.
 This is because your current job will help you determine whether you’re the type of person the company is looking for.

 - Focus on the details that show your strengths and abilities that you can quantify.
 In order to answer the question, “Tell me about yourself,” you have to talk about things that demonstrate your strengths and abilities.
 Think about this: what makes you different from all other people?
 What makes you unique?
 What are your talents?
 You have these qualities that set you apart.
 You have these talents that you can support with examples.
 Examples are awesome!

 - Share about your personality.
 Most employers want to know about you in a few key areas when you’re applying for a job.
 It’s tough to meet all their needs with a short paragraph and a handful of bullet points.
-One way to do it is to highlight your personality instead of your skills and experience.
+It is for this reason that some businesses prefer to conduct a personality and strengths assessment before hiring new employees.
+Most often, interviews also serve this purpose.
+So one way to excel in a job interview is to highlight your personality instead of your skills and experience.
 That way, you can demonstrate your attitude and personality and stand out from the pack.